 Another factor that diminishes the value of Owls is the presence of “test cuts”, which are chisel marks on the coin left by efforts to confirm the coin is made of solid silver.
 Test cuts are an interesting feature and part of the coin’s story as a verified trade currency; however, they can cause a reduction of 50% or more in value.
 Punch marks, large flan cracks, cleaning marks, die shifts (sometimes referred to as double strikes), and corrosion can diminish the value of a coin by 10-30% depending on the negative impact to the coin’s eye appeal.

 Coins with issues still have value and present opportunities for budget-minded collectors.
 As a general rule, always buy the highest quality you can afford.
 You will be happier longer and will find higher-grade coins easier to sell when the day of parting comes.
 The old saying “you get what you pay for” might better be stated, “you rarely get what you don’t pay for.”

 Virtually any book on Greek coinage will devote meaningful time to Athenian Owl tetradrachms.
 Get one!
 [Editor’s Note: Might we ever-so-gently recommend CoinWeek Supplies for your numismatic library needs? —CW] Reviewing auction websites and online dealer aggregators like VCoins.com is a great way to become a better-informed buyer.
 Be wise like an owl and seek out an ancient coin dealer that you trust.
 It seems like a great time to add this historic coin to your collection!

 * * *

-Be sure to check out CoinWeek’s Ancient Coin Expert Mike Markowitz talking with the author about his stunning personal collection in the video below
+Be sure to check out CoinWeek’s Ancient Coin Expert Mike Markowitz talking with Beall about the author’s stunning personal collection in the video below